ITISFoundation/osparc-lab/docs/getting-started.md

 9. Go to *General*/*Advanced* and set *Shared Clipboard*  and *Drag'n'Drop* to *Bidirectional*
 9. Go to *Display* and set the *Video Memory* to the maximum value
 **Note:** Do not check *Enable 3D Acceleration* as this breaks the WebGL abilities of browser inside the guest machine
+10. Go to *Network*, then *Adapter 2*
+11. Check *Enable Network Adapter*, and select *Host-only Adapter* (this will allow accessing the osparc-lab servers from the host os)

 ### Start the virtual machine
 1. Start the ubuntu machine